Regulatory Guidance And Enabling Compliance

 4/8/2025

-Kimberly Benton, Ph.D., Master Principal and Head of Regulatory at Dark Horse Consulting and Bambi Grilley, RPh, RAC, CIP, CCRC, CCRP, Director, Clinical Research and Early Product Development Center for Cell and Gene Therapy, Professor of Pediatrics Baylor College of Medicine, and Chief Regulatory Officer of International Society for Cell & Gene Therapy (ISCT) explain how regulatory standards for cell and gene therapy approvals are largely consistent across regions, with North America typically leading in approvals, followed by Europe and then Asia.
+Kimberly Benton, Ph.D., Master Principal and Head of Regulatory at Dark Horse Consulting and Bambi Grilley, RPh, RAC, CIP, CCRC, CCRP, Director, Clinical Research and Early Product Development Center for Cell and Gene Therapy, Professor of Pediatrics Baylor College of Medicine, and Chief Regulatory Officer of International Society for Cell & Gene Therapy (ISCT) share why the FDA’s 2024 draft guidance documents are expected to shape regulatory standards for cell and gene therapy in 2025, with topics ranging from safety testing of allogeneic cells to manufacturing practices and the use of human and animal-derived materials.